 Good food and good company.
 What more do you need?
 At FestivalNet, we help you add a touch of delectableness to your day by providing access to some of the most exciting upcoming food festivals in Florida and across North America!
-Treat yourself to flavorful cuisine that tantalizes your taste buds and keeps you coming back for more!
-Whether you’re looking for North American or cosmopolitan food festivals, you’ll find something that’s right up your alley here.
+Treat yourself to flavorful cuisine that tantalize your taste buds and keeps you coming back for more!
+Whether you’re looking for North American or international food festivals, you’ll find something that’s right up your alley here.
 Browse through our listings to explore a wide range of diverse festivals that feature Caribbean, Korean, Indian, Italian, French, Vietnamese, Mexican, and Thai cuisine, among others.
-Each festival incorporates unique activities and themes ranging from music and adventure to arts and crafts and sports to ensure you have a memorable experience that replays in your mind for years to come!
+Each festival incorporates unique activities and cultural themes to ensure you have a memorable experience that replays in your mind for years to come!

-As soon as summer rolls around, people look for county fairs, music festivals, carnivals, and food truck events for an excuse to go outside and enjoy the sunny weather all day.
-With the coronavirus pandemic almost over, foodies all across the country are resuming the hunt for the best food trucks and restaurants to discover new flavors.
+As soon as summer rolls around, people look for events for an excuse to go outside and enjoy the sunny weather all day.
+With the coronavirus pandemic under control, foodies all across the country are resuming the hunt for the best food trucks and restaurants to discover new flavors.

 Whatever you are in the mood to eat, we guarantee there’s a food truck event for it somewhere near you.
-Below you’ll find a list of the most popular catering events featuring Thai, Mexican, Vietnamese, French, Italian, Indian, Korean, Caribbean, and other cuisines.
-All of these food-special events also incorporate entertainment ranging from live music to arts and crafts booths to make sure you have a memorable time.
+Below you’ll find a list of the most popular catering events.

 I Like It Hot!
 Festival, Largo (Florida)

 Held at the Largo Event Center in September, this food festival is going to be one of the hottest events of the year.
 If you like getting the spiciest wings possible or drowning your tacos in hot sauce, you’ll feel right at home here.
-The food trucks and catering providers at this hot and spicy food festival will tickle your tastebuds as they bring on sizzling offerings in the forms of salsas, sauces, rubs, seasonings, and hundreds of dynamite food samples.
+The food trucks and catering providers at this hot and spicy food festival will tickle your taste buds as they bring on sizzling offerings in the form of salsas, sauces, rubs, seasonings, and hundreds of dynamite food samples.

 Food vendors from across the state are expected to feature local and regional food exhibits.
 You can get your fill of BBQ sauces, pepper plants, pepper jellies, beef jerky, and much more.
-We dare you to join the many contests that will be held over a weekend.
-From a lollypop licking contest (featuring the hottest lollypop in the world) to pepper eating contests, there’s a lot to look forward to.
+We dare you to join the many contests that will be held over the weekend.
+From a lollipop licking contest (featuring the hottest lollipop in the world) to pepper eating contests, there’s a lot to look forward to.